Information on Colorectal cancer (CRC), Colon cancer, Rectal cancer, Bowel cancer

 The Crucial and often ignored role of Beneficial Bacteria

-On this web site we have three articles that are must read articles if you have colorectal cancer:
+On this web site we have three articles that are must read articles if you have colorectal cancer: 1 Can candida cause cancer?
+2 Beneficial Bacteria 3 Beneficial bacteria and colorectal cancer

 The microbiome (the gut flora are an important part of this) is a hot topic in America right now, with the finding that the bacteria in your gut seem to become ill before you do, and that you cannot fully recover unless they do!